 CAUTION: Never allow oil reservoir to be almost empty.
+Do not mismatch oil reservoir cap with fuel tank cap.
+Install cap that is identified OII.

 Check level and refill every time you refuel.
-Do not overfill.
+Be careful not to overfill.
 Wipe off any spillage.
-Oil is highly flammable.
+Oil is highly flammable when heated.

-- 1. Injection oil reservoir - 2.
-Maximum level: 13 mm (1/2 in) from top
+- 1. Injection oil reservoir 2.
+Maximum level indicator: 13 mm (1/2 in) from top 3.
+Level marks (1/4, 1/2, 3/4)